dy/emmy/README.md

 .emit('b', data, bubbles);
 ```

-Make instances of class `instanceof Emitter`.

 ### Standalone methods

+Use if only one specific event method is required or to reduce size of build.

 ```js
 var once = require('emmy/once');

 once(worker, 'message', function(){});
 ```

-Use if only one specific event method is required or to reduce size of build.